ChongSZ7279/trustchain/README.md

 - Amount donated
 - Current status of the transaction

+## AI and Email Integration

+### GeminiAI Recommendations

+TrustChain uses Google's GeminiAI to provide personalized charity recommendations based on:

+- User's followed charity and organization history
+- Stated preferences and interests
+- Current trending causes
+- Location-based recommendations

+To use this feature:
+1. Ensure your `.env` file contains a valid `VITE_GEMINI_API_KEY`
+2. The recommendation system is accessible from the user dashboard
+3. Users can receive personalized charity suggestions based on their profile

+### Gmail Integration

+The platform integrates with Gmail to send:

+- Question or feedback through the contact us section on the homepage

+To enable Gmail sending:
+1. Configure the Gmail API credentials in your `.env` file
+2. Users will receive email confirmations after donations
+3. Organizations can send updates to donors through the platform

 ## Technical Stack

 - **Frontend**: React.js with Vite and Tailwind CSS